From Elvis in Memphis: Legacy

 Following the American Sound sessions, Presley returned to Hollywood.
 Between March–April 1969, he recorded the soundtrack and starred in his thirty-first and last motion picture as an actor, Change of Habit.

 When the album was due for release, Parker arranged Presley's return to performing live.
 He made a deal with Kirk Kerkorian, owner of the Las Vegas International Hotel, to play the newly built 2,000-seat showroom for four weeks (two shows per night, with Mondays off) for $400,000.
 For his appearance, he assembled a band later known as the TCB Band: James Burton (guitar), John Wilkinson (rhythm guitar), Jerry Scheff (bass-guitar), Ronnie Tutt (drums), Larry Muhoberac (piano) and Charlie Hodge (rhythm guitar, background vocals).
 The band was complemented by the backing vocals of The Sweet inspirations and the Imperials.
 His initial Las Vegas show attracted an audience of 101,500, setting a new Vegas performance record.
 In 1970, Presley began to tour the United States for the first time in thirteen years.

 "Don't Cry Daddy" reached No. 6 on the Billboard Hot 100.
-"Kentucky Rain" was a minor hit in 1970, but "Suspicious Minds" became one of Presley's signature songs and was the final chart-topper of his career.
+"Kentucky Rain" was a moderate hit in 1970, reaching No. 16, but "Suspicious Minds" became one of Presley's signature songs and was the final chart-topper of his career.

 In 2003, From Elvis in Memphis was number 190 on Rolling Stone's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, then dropping to number 322 in a 2020 revised list.